cardillan/mindcode/doc/syntax/FUNCTIONS-60.markdown

 ## Instruction `Unit Bind`

-Bind to the next unit of a type and store it in @unit.
+Bind to the next unit of a type, and store it in `@unit`.

 [Yruei's documentation](https://yrueii.github.io/MlogDocs/#unit-bind)